-[Heading inserted by Gazette 10 Aug 2018 p.
+[Heading inserted: Gazette 10 Aug 2018 p.
 2860.]

 1. Term used: throughput fee

 In this Schedule —

 throughput fee means an amount equal to $0.0109 per unit based on the number of units processed by the abattoir in the 12 month period immediately prior to the period to which the fee relates using the Table.